Abrupt climate change

-An abrupt climate change occurs when the climate system is forced to transition at a rate that is determined by the climate system energy-balance, and which is more rapid than the rate of change of the external forcing, though it may include sudden forcing events such as meteorite impacts.
+An abrupt climate change occurs when the climate system is forced to transition at a rate that is determined by the climate system energy-balance.
+The transition rate is more rapid than the rate of change of the external forcing, though it may include sudden forcing events such as meteorite impacts.
 Abrupt climate change therefore is a variation beyond the variability of a climate.
-Past events include the end of the Carboniferous Rainforest Collapse, Younger Dryas, Dansgaard-Oeschger events, Heinrich events and possibly also the Paleocene–Eocene Thermal Maximum.
-The term is also used within the context of climate change to describe sudden climate change that is detectable over the time-scale of a human lifetime, possibly as the result of feedback loops within the climate system or tipping points.
+Past events include the end of the Carboniferous Rainforest Collapse, Younger Dryas, Dansgaard–Oeschger events, Heinrich events and possibly also the Paleocene–Eocene Thermal Maximum.
+The term is also used within the context of climate change to describe sudden climate change that is detectable over the time-scale of a human lifetime.
+Such a sudden climate change can be the result of feedback loops within the climate system or tipping points in the climate system.

-Timescales of events described as 'abrupt' may vary dramatically.
-Changes recorded in the climate of Greenland at the end of the Younger Dryas, as measured by ice-cores, imply a sudden warming of + within a timescale of a few years.
-Other abrupt changes are the + on Greenland 11,270 years ago or the abrupt + warming 22,000 years ago on Antarctica.
-By contrast, the Paleocene-Eocene thermal maximum may have initiated anywhere between a few decades and several thousand years.
-Finally, Earth System's models project that under ongoing greenhouse gas emissions as early as 2047, the Earth's near surface temperature could depart from the range of variability in the last 150 years, affecting over 3 billion people and most places of great species diversity on Earth.
+Scientists may use different timescales when speaking of abrupt events.
+For example, the duration of the onset of the Paleocene–Eocene Thermal Maximum may have been anywhere between a few decades and several thousand years.
+In comparison, climate models predict that under ongoing greenhouse gas emissions, the Earth's near surface temperature could depart from the usual range of variability in the last 150 years as early as 2047.

 Definitions

-According to the Committee on Abrupt Climate Change of the National Research Council:

-There are essentially two definitions of abrupt climate change:

-In terms of physics, it is a transition of the climate system into a different mode on a time scale that is faster than the responsible forcing.

-In terms of impacts, "an abrupt change is one that takes place so rapidly and unexpectedly that human or natural systems have difficulty adapting to it".

-These definitions are complementary: the former gives some insight into how abrupt climate change comes about; the latter explains why there is so much research devoted to it.